 Another Moringa skin care product you can use on your dry skin is the Moringa-O Herbal Moisturizing Soap.
 This is a mild herbal soap that will keep you feeling fresh and clean without drying out your skin.

-After bathing, make sure to moisturize your skin with an herbal lotion made for dry skin.
-One of the products you can use is the Moringa-O² Herbal Moisturizing Lotion.
+After bathing, make sure to choose a lotion for dry skin.
+One of the products you can use is the Moringa-O2 Herbal Moisturizing Lotion.
 This item is formulated to nourish your dry skin and renew it to reveal a glowing complexion.

 Talk to a Professional